calebdinsmore/strahd-site/src/site/notes/0. Published/Home.md

 - In the family crypt, the party laid the children's skeletons to rest, freeing the possessed heroes and giving the spirits peace.
 - Their descent ended in a sacrificial chamber where they refused to offer a sacrifice, causing the "heart of the house"—a fleshy, monstrous amalgam of Elizabeth Durst—to attack.
 - After destroying the monster, the party made a frantic escape from the collapsing house before it became their tomb.
 - **Where we left off:** The exhausted, now level 3, party stands outside the ruined manor.
-The mists have cleared, revealing the Village of Barovia before them.
+The mists have cleared, revealing the eerily quiet village around them.
 Their rescued dog, Sophaxis, has just crumbled to dust in a final, cruel twist of the knife from the house they left behind.

 # Full Session Logs